 How and Why to convert a food product recipe to a formula

 Turning Recipes into formula process is not unlike creating a new recipe and transforming it into a formula.
 It all begins with a clear vision of the desired finished product (custom food solutions) and a table laden with raw materials (learned skills, professional experience and artistic traditions).
 Enhance all this with some science and technology, emulsify with the high shear of passion and voila!
 In manufacturing facilities, formulas, not recipes, are used to develop products.
-We at Guires FRL employ a unique asset to create formulas: a chef-based research and development approach.
+We at Food Research Lab(FRL) employ a unique asset to create formulas: a chef-based research and development approach.
 We feel that our strategy has a distinct and positive impact on the development process’s outcome.

 So how exactly are recipes and formulas different?